-- The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii. - i.
+The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.

+- i.
 Safeguards Concerning the Use of Restrictive Interventions.
 Specify the safeguards that the State has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency. - ii.

-Application for 1915(c) HCBS Waiver: Draft SC.006.04.03 - Jan 01, 2016 Page 110 of 150 ii.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: Appendix G: Participant Safeguards Ард pendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (3 of 3) lusion.
-(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March responses for seclusion will display in Appendix G-2-a combined with information on restraints.) • The S tate does not permit or prohibits the use of seclusion Ty the State agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted a frequency: restric outh Carolina Department of Social Services and the Long Term Care Ombudsman are responsible for monitoring the use of tive interventions, including restraints and seclusion.
-South Carolina Department of Health and Environmental Control is asible for all facility licensing. facility HEC regulations, any incidents involving seclusions, restraints or restrictive interventions must be reported to DHEC by y staff.
-Staff at DHEC investigates reported incidents and notify appropriate SCDHHS staff.
-Facility staff are also required to appropriate SCDHHS staff of any incidents. laints about inappropriate use of seclusion in nursing homes or assisted living facilities would be referred to DSS and the LTC dsman.
-Complaints about the use of seclusion for vulnerable adults residing at home would be referred to and investigated by S. planni develo tate Law 43-35-310 provides for the creation of the Adult Protection Coordinating Council.
-The Council coordinates the ng and implementation efforts of entities involved in the adult protection system.
-Members facilitate problem resolution and op action plans to overcome problems identified within the system.
-They address ongoing needs, including increasing public ness of adult abuse, neglect and exploitation. se of seclusion is permitted during the course of the delivery of waiver services.
+Specify the State agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency:

+Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (3 of 3)

+- c.
+Use of Seclusion.
+(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.) - The State does not permit or prohibits the use of seclusion

+Specify the State agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency:

+The use of seclusion is permitted during the course of the delivery of waiver services.
 Complete Items G-2-c-i and G-2-c-ii.

+- i.
 Safeguards Concerning the Use of Seclusion.
 Specify the safeguards that the State has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for overseeing the use of seclusion and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency: Appendix G: Participant Safeguards pendix G-3: Medication Management and Administration (1 of 2) 171 ( waiver participants are served exclusively in their own personal residences or in the home of a family member.
+Specify the State agency (or agencies) responsible for overseeing the use of seclusion and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency:

+Appendix G-3: Medication Management and Administration (1 of 2)